hashicorp/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 * `private_connection_resource_alias` - (Optional) The Service Alias of the Private Link Enabled Remote Resource which this Private Endpoint should be connected to.
 One of `private_connection_resource_id` or `private_connection_resource_alias` must be specified.
 Changing this forces a new resource to be created.

-* `subresource_names` - (Required) A list of subresource names which the Private Endpoint is able to connect to. `subresource_names` corresponds to `group_id`.
+* `subresource_names` - (Optional) A list of subresource names which the Private Endpoint is able to connect to. `subresource_names` corresponds to `group_id`.
 Possible values are detailed in the product [documentation](https://docs.microsoft.com/azure/private-link/private-endpoint-overview#private-link-resource) in the `Subresources` column.
 Changing this forces a new resource to be created.

 -> **NOTE:** Some resource types (such as Storage Account) only support 1 subresource per private endpoint.